What Opportunities Can an Accountancy Qualification Lead To?

 Here are just some of the positions you could fulfil with an accountancy qualification…

-Using your knowledge of business, economics and statistics to give advice on financial risks, usually in pensions, insurance or banking.
+Using your knowledge of business, economics and statistics to advise on financial risks, usually in pensions, insurance or banking.

 Using your expertise to help people and organisations manage their finances and consequently, in the case of businesses, their overall strategy.
 Responsibilities include compiling financial reports, auditing financial reports, investigating anomalies, producing budget plans and forecasts, managing budgets, advising on tax and much more.